ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 		  .. ref-code-block:: julia

-		  	int eval_c( int n, const double x[], double c[], const void *userdata )
+		  	Int32 eval_c( int n, const double x[], double c[], const void *userdata )

 		  The componnts of the residual function :math:`c(x)` evaluated at x= :math:`x` must be assigned to c, and the function return value set to 0.
 If the evaluation is impossible at x, return should be set to a nonzero value.
 Data may be passed into ``eval_c`` via the structure ``userdata``.

 	*
 		- j_ne

-		- is a scalar variable of type int, that holds the number of entries in the Jacobian matrix :math:`J`.
+		- is a scalar variable of type Int32 that holds the number of entries in the Jacobian matrix :math:`J`.

 	*
 		- eval_j